Vegetarian Sandwich with Red Radicchio

 Steps

-• You can use your preferred bread, preferably rustic.
+• You can use your preferred bread, preferably homemade.

-Today, I specifically made two small loaves following the same recipe I used for Garlic Bread.
+For this new version of the vegetarian sandwich, today I specifically prepared two small loaves of bread following the same recipe I used for Garlic Bread.
+The recipe is here: Small loaves of bread leavened with licoli

 homemade bread

-• First, wash the radicchio and cut it into strips, then slice the onion.
+• First, wash the radicchio and cut it into strips and slice the onion.

-Spread fresh cheese (or ricotta) on one slice.
+Spread the fresh cheese (or ricotta) on one slice.

-Spread a thin layer of mustard and mayonnaise on the other slice.
+Spread a thin layer of mustard and another of mayonnaise on the other slice.

-👉 Both mustard and mayonnaise are optional; the sandwich is excellent without the sauces.
-Particularly mayonnaise should be used sparingly, as it can overpower other flavors.
+👉 Both mustard and mayonnaise are optional, the sandwich is excellent even without sauces.
+Specifically, mayonnaise, if used, should be applied in small quantities, otherwise, it will overpower the other flavors.

-Add the radicchio, onion, olives (black or green, as you prefer), and caciotta cheese.
+Add the radicchio, onion, olives (black or green as per preference), and caciotta.

-👉 Instead of caciotta, any other cheese like Emmental or Fontina is fine.
-In the first version, I used a Calabrian caciotta, which I found in both sweet and smoked versions; it was excellent, and I hope to buy it again someday!
+👉 Instead of caciotta, any other cheese will do, from emmental to fontina or similar.
+In the first version, I used a Calabrian caciotta which I found in both sweet and smoked versions, it was excellent, and I hope to be able to buy it again someday!

-👉 If you decide not to use mayonnaise and mustard, I recommend seasoning the radicchio with oil and vinegar.
+👉 If you decide not to use mayonnaise and mustard, I recommend dressing the radicchio with oil and vinegar.

 filling sandwich with radicchio